protimroy/pro-log/site/pages/home.md

 ---
 slug: /
 title: Pro'Log
 description: Hi, this is Protim.
 I am documenting most of my learnings in the field of Computer Science here.
-We are working with the thread style of blogs introduced by Distill.pub.
+We are working with the thread style of blogs introduced by Distill.pub and OpenAI.
 As well as the single webpage per project style executed by David Ha/Hardmaru and Anthropic.

 allow_html: true
 template: page.html